carolbonk/carolbonk/README.md

 ## 👩‍💻  About me:

-- 💻 I'm a Full Stack Web Developer
+- 💻 I'm a Full Stack Web Developer and <a href="https://www.behance.net/carolbonk">UX Designer</a>
-- 🚀 Founder and Web Developer at https://www.cloudbrewers.com/
+- 🚀 Founder, Web Developer and UX Designer at <a href="https://www.cloudbrewers.com/">CloudBrewers</a>
-- ⏳ Currently exploring everything AI :)
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/carolaine-bonk/">send me a msg on LinkedIn</a> or <a href="https://www.carolbonk.com/">visit my portfolio!</a>
 - 🪐 My NFT's: <a href="https://www.opensea.io/bonkerxz">click here to check!</a>
+- ⏳ Currently exploring everything AI :)

 ## 🛠️ Technologies/Tools I use: